bennettslin/yearlings_bobtail_app/carousel.md

 * Selecting annotation from lyrics should behave differently

-* Scrolling to from scrollIntoView
+* Toggling carousel on should scroll to selected or accessed.

 * Annotation without titles?